shrenikrajvijay/Cost-To-Company/README.md

 	The application is used to keep track of employees and their salary on the basis of companies.

 Features:
-	- Add Employee to an existing or a new company.
+	- Add Employee to an existing or a new company.\n
 	- Delete specific employee from the database.
 	- View company specific employees.
 	- Total money spent for each company.